 - Curd – Use beaten curd to get a silky smooth taste & texture.
 Beating curd is necessary before adding it to the gravy.
-If you don’t beat the curd, large chunks will be visible in the gravy.
+Large chunks will be visible in the gravy if you don’t beat the curd.

 - Hung Curd – I like hung curd because it has zero water content.
 Moreover, you don’t have to beat it.
-The only thing you have to do is hang curd in a muslin cloth & drain water out of it.
+You only have to hang curd in a muslin cloth & drain water out of it.